 Equity Price Risk.
 We hold investments in non-marketable equity instruments in privately held companies that may be impacted by equity price risks.
-Beginning in the second quarter of fiscal 2020, the rapid, global spread of COVID-19 and the uncertainty it has created has resulted in significant volatility in the condition of economies and financial markets globally and has led to a global recession.
-This has adversely affected certain of our non-marketable equity investments.
-Volatility in the equity markets could negatively affect our investees' ability to raise additional capital as well as our ability to realize value from our investments through initial public offerings, mergers and private sales.
-Consequently, we could incur significant losses on our non-marketable equity investments.
-At September 27, 2020, the aggregate carrying value of our non-marketable equity investments was included in other noncurrent assets and was \$982 million.
+Volatility in the equity markets could negatively affect our investees' ability to raise additional capital as well as our ability to realize value from our investments through initial public offerings, mergers or private sales.
+Consequently, we could incur impairment losses or realized losses on all or part of the values of our non-marketable equity investments.
+At September 26, 2021, the aggregate carrying value of our non-marketable equity investments was included in other assets and was \$1.3 billion.